Ecwid/ecwid-api-docs/includes/_instant_order_notifications.md

 The request is considered successful if an endpoint/URL returns HTTP 200 or HTTP 201 status header.

-##Securing Instant Order Notifications and correct Wwrkflow
+##Securing Instant Order Notifications and correct Workflow

 The correct workflow is as follows:

-Your script gets a notification about an event.
+- Your script gets a notification about an event.
 Only the necessary information like order status, order and store IDs is sent.
 No private sensitive information is sent.
-Then your script should use Order API to validate and get more information about this event.
+- Then your script should use the [Orders API endpoint](#orders) to validate and get more information about this event.
 I.e. check that the placed/updated order exists and gets necessary sensitive order details.
 If no such order exists in a database or it exists, but its current order status doesn't match a status in the notification, then the notification should be ignored as a fake one.

 This approach makes the whole process to be secure by design.
 For example:

 1) If you set the incorrect endpoint URL or use a 3d-party URL to test notifications, they will not get a private information about your customers, because they don't know your API access token.